 Low white blood cell count and cancerNeutropenia and cancer; Absolute neutrophil count and cancer; ANC and cancer

-White blood cells fight infections from bacteria, viruses, fungi. and other pathogens (organisms that cause infection).
-One important type of white blood cell is the neutrophil.
-These cells are made in bone marrow and travel in the blood throughout the body.
+White blood cells (WBCs) fight infections from bacteria, viruses, fungi, and other pathogens (organisms that cause infection).
+One important type of WBC is the neutrophil.
+These cells are made in the bone marrow and travel in the blood throughout the body.
 They sense infections, gather at sites of infection, and destroy the pathogens.

 When the body has too few neutrophils, the condition is called neutropenia.
 This makes it harder for the body to fight off pathogens.
 As a result the person is more likely to get sick from infections.
 In general, an adult who has fewer than 1,000 neutrophils in a microliter of blood has neutropenia.

-A person with cancer can get a low white blood cell count from the cancer or from treatment for the cancer.
+A person with cancer can develop a low WBC count from the cancer or from treatment for the cancer.
 Cancer may be in the bone marrow, causing fewer neutrophils to be made.
-The white blood cell count can also go down when cancer is treated with chemotherapy drugs, which slow bone marrow production of healthy white blood cells.
+The WBC count can also go down when cancer is treated with chemotherapy drugs, which slow bone marrow production of healthy WBCs.

-When your blood is tested, ask for your white blood cell count and specifically, your neutrophil.
-When your white blood cell count is low, do what you can to prevent infections.
+When your blood is tested, ask for your WBC count and specifically, your neutrophil count.
+If your counts are low, do what you can to prevent infections.
 Know the signs of infection and what to do if you have them.

 Prevent infections by taking the following measures: